Growing Vegetables in Containers

 Use Premium Potting Soil

 To grow a successful container vegetable garden, start with great soil - not soil from your yard, but what's known as a potting mix.
 These mixes, like Miracle-Gro® Potting Mix, contain the right blend of materials to create an ideal growing environment for roots inside a pot.
 Potting mixes aren't as dense as garden soil, and provide good drainage and air flow.
 Another great option is Miracle-Gro® Moisture Control® Potting Mix, which helps protect plants against over- and under-watering.

 Place your container vegetable garden in a spot that receives at least six hours of sun daily, wherever that may be.
 (Know that pots placed on pavement, though, tend to heat up and need extra water.)
 Growing vegetables in pots allows you to fudge the growing season by placing pots in an area with a micro-climate.
 For instance, lining pots along a south-facing wall in early spring warms soil quickly so you can plant sooner.
 In autumn, a south- or west-facing wall retains heat and can help extend the growing season as frost threatens.

 Don't Forget to Water

 Pots dry out much faster than in-ground gardens, which is why container gardening success hinges largely on watering.
 As vegetables grow and roots fill the soil, plants need more water to stay healthy and yield a harvest.
 You'll want to check soil daily, and water whenever the top inch becomes dry.
 Another option is to install a drip irrigation system (sold in simple-to-assemble kits online and at home improvement stores) that will do the watering work for you.

 Feed Those Plants!

-For more information on growing vegetables or the Miracle-Gro products that can help you grow a big harvest, click any of the links below or at right.
+For more information on growing vegetables or the Miracle-Gro products that can help you grow a big harvest, click any of the links below.